310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 In any case, we finished most of the work, and it was about time for the second half of the festival to start.
 That’s why the two of us were happily heading to the auditorium.

-But on the way there, Anzu-chan started crouching down… I was worried for a second, but it looked like she just fell asleep.
+But on the way there, she started crouching down… I was worried for a second, but it looked like she just fell asleep.
 {% endbubble %}

 {% bubble Subaru %}